pvcordeiro/pvcordeiro/README.md

 # Hey there! 👋 I'm Paulo Victor

-Just a student at 42 Lisboa trying to figure out how to code without breaking everything.
+Just a random dude trying to figure out how to code without breaking everything.

 ## About Me 🌍

-I'm studying at 42 and spending way too much time debugging C code.
+I'm studying at 42 and spending way too much time debugging some code.
 But hey, at least I'm learning stuff along the way!

 ## Skills 🛠️